 Being a good pet parent means being a loving, caring pet parent.
 Some of this advice is basic and obvious, and you will think, “I know that.”
-Of course you do, but despite knowing that, working our busy schedules can sometimes force us to not be as reliable as we should be and want to be.
-We have to try to be consistent in our pet care.
+Of course, you do, but despite knowing that, working our busy schedules can sometimes force us to not be as reliable as we should be and want to be.
+So just think of these Jenna-ralities as a Jen-tle reminder.

-We of course provide our pets’ food, because let’s face it, they can’t get it for themselves; same goes for water.
-However, water must be kept fresh.
-Ever notice that a water bowl left out a day might have a hint of pink at the bottom?
+Ever notice that your dog’s water bowl might have a hint of pink at the bottom?
 Ever notice the same pink slime around the drain of the bathtub?
-The “pink” or sometimes “orange” coloration is bacteria that grows in standing water, especially when bits of food, from your dog’s mouth, gets mixed into it every time he or she goes for that needed drink.
-This bacteria is called Serratia Marcescens, and is also found in toilets, shower and bathtubs.
-So please remember to keep that water bowl filled with fresh, cool water and clean the water bowl before each use before replacing the water.
-Both food and water bowls should be at the appropriate height for your dog to eat or drink comfortably without straining.
+The “pink” or sometimes “orange” coloration is bacteria that grows in standing water, especially when food, from your dog’s mouth, gets mixed into the bowl of water every time he takes a drink.
+This bacteria is called Serratia Marcescens and is also found in toilets, shower, and bathtubs.
+So please remember to keep that water bowl filled with fresh, cool water and clean the water bowl before each time you replace the water.

 If you use a “ mess proof” dog feeder, you must remove the bowls daily and empty the food and water that has accumulated in the “mess preventing lower portion of the bowl holder.
-If you don’t, it will only take a few day to become stagnant and moldy.
+If you don’t, it will only take a few days to become stagnant and moldy.
 If you have a dog that is a ravenous drinker or eater, and you allow food and water to accumulate in the bottom under the bowls, your dog will be drinking the stagnant water and eating the moldy food that collected under the bowls, when you take the bowls out to refill or when your dog is either hungry or bored and decides to removes the bowls himself.
-You might find that your mess proof feeder is more problematic than you expected.
+You might find that your mess proof feeder is causing more problems than it’s worth.

 About Collars, etc.

-Collars and harnesses are not constructed to last the lifetime of the dog.
-They get filthy, ratty, and too small because the dog grew or gained weight; or too big because the collar or harness stretched out or didn’t fit properly in the first place.
-A well-fitted collar will allow for two or three fingers under the collar.
-Tags should be in placed securely.
+Collars and harnesses as well as leashes are not constructed to last the lifetime of the dog.
+They get filthy, ratty, and too small because the dog grew or gained weight too big because the collar or harness stretched out or didn’t fit properly in the first place.
+A well-fitted collar will allow for two fingers between the collar and the dog’s neck when he is standing.

 About Replacement Toys, etc.

 If you need to give your dog a pill, do not put it in the food bowl.
 Most times the pill will show up on the floor later in the day.
 Put the pill in a small piece of food or product made especially for helping to make pill-giving a lot easier.
-Do not use cheese if you’re giving your dog an antibiotic, as it will interfere with the absorption of the medication.
+Do not use cheese or dairy if you’re giving your dog an antibiotic, as it will interfere with the absorption of the medication.
 Ask your veterinarian for tips on the safest and easiest way for you to administer medication to your dog.

-“Borrowing” medication from another dog parent because you misplaced your dog’s dose, or weren’t able to get to the store for purchase, can cause severe harm or even death.
-Every prescription ordered by your vet is specially prescribed just for your dog, according to their age, size, and general health concerns.
+Never use prescription medication on your dog that was not specifically prescribed for that dog.
+It can cause severe harm or even death.
+Every prescription ordered by your veterinarian is specially prescribed just for your dog, according to their age, size, weight, and health concerns.

-About Walking in the Heat, Walking in the Cold, Walking in the Rain
+About Walking in the Heat, Walking in the Cold, Walking in the Rain/Snow

 Is the sidewalk or roadway too hot for your dog to walk on?
 If you can’t hold your hand flat on the ground for at least 10 seconds, the answer is YES.